 engine services by running:

-bash$ cd /home/ubuntu/config $ docker-compose up -d
+$ cd /home/ubuntu/config $ docker-compose up -d